percona/pmm/README.md

 ## Percona Monitoring and Management

-A single pane of glass to easily view and monitor the performance of your MySQL, MongoDB, PostgreSQL, and MariaDB databases.
+A 'single pane of glass' to easily view and monitor the performance of your MySQL, MongoDB, PostgreSQL, and MariaDB databases.

 [Percona Monitoring and Management (PMM)](https://www.percona.com/software/database-tools/percona-monitoring-and-management) is a best-of-breed open source database monitoring solution.
 It helps you reduce complexity, optimize performance, and improve the security of your business-critical database environments, no matter where they are located or deployed.
 PMM helps users to: